 What I did not realize is that the line was not just for Spanish-speaking people picking up tickets; the line was for those who wanted to take a tour of Tequila in Spanish.
-And although my Spanish was good enough to communicate regarding picking up the tickets, it was nowhere near close to allow me to comprehend the entire tour of Tequila, including a specialized presentation of tequila-making process.
+And although my Spanish was good enough to communicate regarding picking up the tickets, it was nowhere near close to allowing me to comprehend the entire tour of Tequila, including a specialized presentation of the tequila-making process.
 And not to mention that Julia speaks no Spanish at all.
 The disaster was barely averted when it was our turn to pick up tickets.
 As we approached the ticket counter, a young Mexican guy quizzically looked at Julia and me and delicately asked: “Español o Ingles?”

 “Yo quiero practicar Español,” I said with a smile.

 The bus ride to Tequila was fun.
-All the passengers received a plastic bottle with a tequila-based cocktail and were told that the refills were unlimited.
+All passengers received a plastic bottle with a tequila-based cocktail and were told that refills were unlimited.
 Julia, a zealous teetotaler but someone who loves free stuff, was initially torn whether to drink or not and then freaked me out when she asked for a refill while we were still within Guadalajara city limits.

 “Ooh… look at that guy… he looks pretty...”

 The tour guide on the bus was a young, chirpy Mexican girl in her late 20-s with perfect English.
-As we were leaving Guadalajara, she described the program for the day, reminded about limitless refills, and then invited everyone to participate in a very popular Mexican game of “Loteria”.
+As we were leaving Guadalajara, she described the program for the day, reminded about limitless refills, and then invited everyone to participate in a very popular Mexican game of “La loteria”.
 The game is a Mexican version of bingo.
 Each passenger received a board with a grid of random colorful pictures, and the tour guide then drew cards with images from a deck of cards.
-As the bus was making its way through Jalisco countryside, the tour guide would shout out the name of the card in Spanish and then repeat it in English with people keeping track of their boards, checking off the images.
+As the bus was making its way through the Jalisco countryside, the tour guide would shout out the name of the card in Spanish and then repeat it in English with people keeping track of their boards, checking off the images.
 The winner, the one who would get all the images checked off first, was promised a bottle of fine tequila.